threader/PC-Tuning/docs/post-install.md

 ## Activating Windows

 As previously mentioned, you should have already linked a key to your motherboard but if you have not, now would be a good time to do so.
-Open CMD as administrator & enter the command below.
+Open CMD as administrator & enter the command below

 ```bat
 slmgr /ipk <25 digit key>